Conformal changepoint localization: Introduction

 \section{Introduction}

-In this paper, we study the problem of offline changepoint localization, where we are given an ordered sequence of data and are told that the underlying data-generating distribution has changed at some unknown index, called the \emph{changepoint}.
-Unless explicitly mentioned, in this work, we assume that there is a single changepoint.
-As a simple illustration, suppose that the data are drawn independently from some distribution $P_0$ before the changepoint and from a different distribution $P_1 \neq P_0$ thereafter.
-The objective is to localize the changepoint, i.e., give a confidence set that contains this changepoint with high probability.
+We study the problem of offline changepoint localization.
+Given an ordered sequence of $\mathcal{X}$-valued observations $X_1,\ldots,X_n$ with an unknown changepoint location $\xi\in\{1,\ldots,n-1\}$, the goal is not merely to provide a point estimate $\hat{\xi}$, but also to quantify the uncertainty associated with that estimate and construct a confidence set for the true changepoint.

+Specifically, suppose that $X_1,\ldots,X_\xi$ are drawn independently from a distribution $P_0$, while $X_{\xi+1},\ldots,X_n$ are drawn independently from a different distribution $P_1\neq P_0$.
+Our objective is to perform changepoint localization in a distribution-free manner; that is, given a level $\alpha\in(0,1)$, we seek a confidence set $C$ for $\xi$ satisfying

+In words, the coverage guarantee should hold uniformly over all changepoint locations $\xi$ and all pairs of distinct pre-change and post-change distributions $P_0$ and $P_1$.
+The term ``distribution-free'' refers precisely to this unrestricted infimum, in contrast to approaches that assume specific distributional families such as Gaussian, bounded, or other parametric models.

+Importantly, no structural assumptions are imposed on the observation space $\mathcal X$.
+Consequently, the same framework applies not only to Euclidean data, but also to more complex data modalities such as images, text, and other structured objects.

-Changepoint localization is substantially more challenging than the related task of changepoint detection: merely identifying whether a change has occurred.
-Yet in domains such as operations engineering, econometrics, and biostatistics, the ability to retrospectively pinpoint the time of distributional change is often critical.
+In domains such as operations engineering, econometrics, and biostatistics, the ability to retrospectively (and confidently) assess the time of distributional change can be critical.
 Consider, for instance, a manufacturing context: quality measurements of a component may remain stable until a machine begins to malfunction, after which the measurements exhibit a systematic shift.
-Once the production batch has concluded, it becomes essential to determine when this shift first arose in order to diagnose the source of the malfunction and implement corrective measures.
+Once the production batch has concluded, it becomes essential to confidently determine when this shift first arose in order to diagnose the source of the malfunction and implement corrective measures.